Graphic Design

 Photo Manipulation

-Just an example of original vs. edited photos
+Just an example of original vs. manually edited photos